w314/storeApp/TUTORIAL_SETUP.md

 # Store App Tutorial - Project Setup
->Step by step instructions to set up a basic node application that works with postgres we will use to develop the store app project.
-The application will use:
+>Step by step instructions to set up the basic node application that  we will use to develop the store app project.
+The application will make use of the following tools:
 - typescipt
 - prettier
 - eslint